Common Thanksgiving Side Dishes Made in an Instant Pot / Pressure Cooker will save time this year. I have never used a pressure cooker before.

 Power Pressure Cooker XL™ also comes equipped with an intuitive one-touch setting designed for a variety of foods.
 Meat, fish, vegetables, beans, rice, soup or stews can all quickly be cooked to perfection without even thinking about it!

-This was my first recipe using a pressure cooker but I can see myself experimenting a lot more.
+This was my first recipe using an instant pot but I can see myself experimenting a lot more.

 Pressure Cooker Mac and Cheese Recipe*